microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/attachment-delete.md

 Delete an attachment from a user calendar event, mail message, or group post.
 ## Permissions

 Depending on the resource (**event**, **message**, **outlookTask**, or **post**) that the attachment is attached to and the permission type (delegated or application) requested, the permission specified in the following table is the least privileged required to call this API.
-To learn more, including higher privileged permissions and how to choose them, see [Permissions](/graph/permissions-reference).
+To learn more, including [taking caution](/graph/auth/auth-concepts#best-practices-for-requesting-permissions) before choosing more privileged permissions, search for the following permissions in [Permissions](/graph/permissions-reference).

 | Supported resource | Delegated (work or school account) | Delegated (personal Microsoft account) | Application |
 |:-----|:-----|:-----|:-----|